MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 ### Forwarders and root servers

 A common error when configuring forwarding is to attempt to configure forwarding on the root servers of a private DNS namespace.
 The goal of attempting to configure forwarding on root servers for a private DNS namespace is to forward all offsite queries to Internet DNS servers.
-Root servers cannot be configured with standard forwarding.
-If a root server is queried about any domain name, then it will refer to a DNS server that can answer the question (from its local zones, cache), or it will respond with a failure (NXDOMAIN), but it cannot be configured to forward to specific servers.
+Root servers can't be configured with standard forwarding.
+If a root server is queried about any domain name, then it will refer to a DNS server that can answer the question (from its local zones, cache), or it will respond with a failure (NXDOMAIN), but it can't be configured to forward to specific servers.

 > [!NOTE]
 > Information the user should notice even if skimmingA root server can be configured with a conditional forwarder.
 Conditional forwarding can be used to forward queries between root servers in separate DNS namespaces, although the DNS servers for the top-level domains in the namespace are better suited for this method of resolution.